OsmosysSoftware/dev-standards/ci-setups/php-github.md

     This information can be used for finding the cause of failure, and can be used to perform the necessary fixes to adhere to our PHP coding standards.

-3. Upon making all the required fixes, the workflow should successfully, denoted by the green check mark alongside the workflow run.
+3. Upon making all the required fixes, the workflow should now run successfully, denoted by the green check mark alongside the workflow run.

     ![Github Successful workflow run](assets/php-github-success-workflow-run.png)